-Following this offering, our compensation committee will consist of Mr. Gandhi, Mr. Gottfried, and Mr. Padgett.
+Following this offering, our compensation committee will consist of Mr. Bhatnagar, Mr. Gandhi, and Mr. Gottfried.
 The chair of our compensation committee will be Mr. Gandhi.
-Our board of directors has determined that each member of the compensation committee is independent under Nasdaq listing standards, and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Our board of directors has determined that each member of the compensation committee is independent under the listing standards of , and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.